About UCSF Search UCSF UCSF Medical Center

 Memorial Cancer Endowment Lectureship

-Both events will be open to the entire UCSF and Bay Area scientific community and will not require registration.
+The Sokolow Lecture is open to the entire UCSF and Bay Area scientific community.

-Note: Live streaming will be available to the UCSF community.
+• Live stream will be available for the UCSF community.

 About the Lectureship